withastro/docs/src/pages/en/guides/integrations-guide/alpinejs.md

 pnpm astro add alpinejs
 ```

-Then, restart the dev server by typing `CTRL-C` and then `npm run astro dev` in the terminal window that was running Astro.
+Finally, in the terminal window running Astro, press `CTRL+C` and then type `npm run astro dev` to restart the dev server.

 ### Manual Install